-The Office of Undergraduate Admission is responsible for admission decisions for full-time transfer students except ITM and MTM majors.
-Full-time status requires that students enroll in a minimum of 12 credit hours each semester.
+The Office of Undergraduate Admission is responsible for admission decisions for full-time transfer students.
+Fulltime status requires that students enroll in a minimum of 12 credit hours each semester.
 Transfer students may apply for the fall or spring term in all majors except architecture, which is a fall-entry program only.
-IIT admits transfer students on a rolling basis.
-The deadline to apply for the fall term (beginning late August) is July 1; for the spring term (beginning mid-January), the deadline is November 1.
-Earlier deadlines apply to international students and are listed online at www.iit.edu/~apply.
+See admission.iit.edu for deadlines.